BastilleBSD/bastille/docs/chapters/subcommands/create.rst

       -g | --gateway IP                        Specify a default router/gateway for the jail.
       -L | --linux                             Create a Linux jail (experimental).
       -M | --static-mac                        Generate a static MAC address for jail (VNET only).
+      -n | --nameserver                        Specify a nameserver for the jail.
            --no-validate                       Do not validate the release when creating the jail.
            --no-boot                           Create jail with boot=off.
       -p | --priority VALUE                    Set priority value for jail.